 Note 10: Band 6 is not applicable.

+All frequency bands or parts of the bands referenced in this Handbook which are not identified for IMT in the ITU Radio Regulations have been marked with “#”.

 Note 11: Restricted to E-UTRA operation when carrier aggregation is configured.
 The downlink operating band is paired with the uplink operating band (external) of the carrier aggregation configuration that is supporting the configured Pcell.